Real2Sim2Real Transfer for Control of Cable-driven Robots via a Differentiable Physics Engine: Introduction

 Tensegrity robots are actuated systems composed of rigid struts (rods) and flexible elements (cables) connected to form lightweight, deformable structures.
 Their natural compliance makes them adaptable and safe robots that are well-suited for many applications, such as manipulation~\cite{lessard2016bio}, locomotion~\cite{sabelhaus2018design}, morphing airfoils~\cite{chen2020design}, and spacecraft landing~\cite{bruce2014superball}.

 At the same time, tensegrity robots are difficult to accurately model and control due to their many degrees of freedom (DoF) and complex dynamics~\cite{shah2022tensegrity}.
 The difficulty in modeling has led some researchers to propose model-free solutions for learning control~\cite{Surovik2021AdaptiveTL}, but these strategies still encounter challenges since they require a large amount of training data, and collecting trajectories from tensegrities is time-consuming, cumbersome, and expensive.
-Consequently, simulation~\cite{NTRTSim,paul_design_2006,wittmeier_caliper_2011,Tensegrity_matlab_objects,tadiparthi2019stedy,goyal2019motes} arises as a promising tool for developing locomotion policies for tensegrity robots.
+The authors have previously introduced a differentiable, but modular and explainable, physics engine~\cite{wang2020end, pmlr-v120-wang20b, wang2022recurrent} as a data-efficient tool to identify physical parameters and develop locomotion policies for tensegrity robots.
 Yet, the transfer of simulated policies to real hardware is typically impeded by the so-called simulation-to-reality (sim2real) gap~\cite{bousmalis2017closing, martinez2020unrealrox}.
 Sim2real transfer can be improved by tuning the simulation to minimize differences between predicted and real robot trajectories for the same controls.

-To overcome the sim2real gap, researchers have applied many methods ~\cite{martinez2020unrealrox,murthy2020gradsim,collins2019quantifying}, including adaptive domain randomization~\cite{ramos2019rss, muratore2022neural}.
-In many prior efforts, the robot is assumed to be rigid~\cite{zeng2020tossingbot}.
+To overcome the sim2real gap, many methods are applied~\cite{martinez2020unrealrox,murthy2020gradsim,collins2019quantifying, ramos2019rss, muratore2022neural}, however, the robot is assumed to be rigid~\cite{zeng2020tossingbot} as a prior.
 Systems that include compliance, such as tensegrity robots, are less frequently targeted, as compliance makes closing the sim2real gap more challenging.
 Only recently have Real2Sim2Real ({\tt R2S2R}) frameworks been developed that focus on deformable elements (e.g., a system that manipulates deformable cables~\cite{lim2021planar}).

 This work applies the principle of {\tt R2S2R} to the control of deformable robots composed of both rigid and soft elements.
 More specifically, this work introduces an {\tt R2S2R} pipeline for tensegrity robots, through which a policy learned on a differentiable engine is transferred to a 3-bar tensegrity robot (Fig.~\ref{fig:labeled_tensegrity}) by first training the engine with data from the real robot.
 This paper contributes: